See exclusive deals in your area

 - Huge range of options

 - Fantastic powertrains

 - Low roofline compromises head room

 One of the ultimate grand-tourers, the BMW 6-Series stands ready to eat up miles, buyers' budgets, and premium unleaded.

-The 2018 BMW 6-Series is the German automaker's luxury cruiser; it's more at home whittling away miles on an open stretch of freeway than on a race track and it's available as either a seductive two-door coupe, a convertible with a power-folding fabric roof, or a shapely four-door called the Gran Coupe, and a wagon-esque Gran Turismo that's a bit of an outlier in the range—but more on that soon.
+The 2018 BMW 6-Series is the German automaker's luxury cruiser; it's more at home whittling away miles on an open stretch of freeway than on a race track and it's available as either a seductive two-door convertible with a power-folding fabric roof, a shapely four-door called the Gran Coupe, and a wagon-esque Gran Turismo that's a bit of an outlier in the range—but more on that soon.

 In our testing, it rates a 6.8 out of a possible 10 overall, reflecting its beautiful style and solid performance—but also its predictably sky-high price tag.
 (Read more about how we rate cars.)

 For 2018, the 6 lineup is largely carried over, except for the deletion of the slow-selling two-door coupe.
-That lineup is pared back to just the 650i xDrive, the all-wheel drive, V-8-powered model.
 Other variants remain available with both 6- and 8-cylinder power and a choice of rear- or all-wheel drive.
 But the Gran Coupe and the 6-Series convertible march into 2018 with the same wide range of available powertrains and few other changes.

 Styling and performance

 The 6-Series received a minor facelift just two years ago and it largely stands pat for 2018.
 Back in 2016, it gained a sharper nose as well as revitalized air intakes and a cleaner tail end that continues to work well.
 The Gran Coupe adds a little length thanks to a 4.5-inch longer wheelbase that helps accommodate its second pair of doors.
 The Gran Coupe isn't quite a luxury sedan thanks to its arching roofline that hints at its sporty moves, but it does have decent second row room.